Bachelor of Music, Bachelor of Laws

-The Bachelor of Contemporary Music, Bachelor of Laws double degree is not offered by distance education.
-However, law students may be able to complete some units by distance education.
+The Bachelor of Contemporary Music, Bachelor of Laws double degree is not offered online.
+However, law students may be able to complete some units online.

 Attendance at an on-campus workshop for the unit Professional Conduct is a requirement of the Bachelor of Laws.
 During the workshop students meet key representatives of the legal profession who address issues of contemporary legal practice and professional conduct.
 For more information, go to law workshops.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.

 Credit may be awarded to a student for formal learning (gained through full or partial achievement of an accredited qualification or course) or non-formal learning (that takes place through a non-accredited course or program of learning) completed at Southern Cross University or in other learning settings in Australia and/or overseas.